There’s so much to prepare for new twin moms. It’s a stressful time as well as a wonderful time.

 By now you’ve probably asked yourself ‘How many baby bottles do I need, actually?’
 This is a normal and completely sensible question, so read on to follow our guide on bottles, how many you should have and what you should be looking for.

-Whilst the number of bottles you’re going to need might change depending on if you’re purely bottle feeding or bottle feeding and breastfeeding, the general consensus is that you’re going to need at least six.
+Whilst the number of bottles you’re going to need might change depending on if you’re purely bottle feeding or bottle feeding and breastfeeding, the general consensus is that you’re going to need at least six to 8 per baby.

 This allows you to always have a full rotation of bottles, with some cleaned, sterilized and ready to go and a few more in reserve just in case something happens.